Propagate Data Changes with Data Notifications

 Data Notifications automatically propagate data changes from the data hub to downstream systems.

-A Trigger that defines when the Data Notification must be sent.
+A Trigger that defines when the data notification should be sent.

-A Dataset that defines the content of the Data Notification and will send Messages.
+A Dataset that defines the content of the data notification and sends Messages.

 A batch completion event.

 You may optionally configure a list of Watched Entities to trigger the data notification only if the batch includes at least one of those entities.

 A scheduled event based on a CRON expression.